vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 > ✅ You can skip this section if the port groups created above are already
 > routable in your vSphere cluster.

-vSphere distributed switches operate at Layer 2, i.e. they do not talk IP.
+vSphere distributed switches operate at Layer 2.
 Therefore, you might need to provision a router that can create the network above.

 [Vyatta VyOS](https://vyos.io) is a lightweight network OS that provides packet forwarding and DHCP services.
 This section will guide you through setting up a